Wintersession Workshops

 Instructor: Gillian Smith, Director of WPI Interactive Media and Game Development Program, Associate Professor of Computer Science

-Learn about how to use current AI Art generation tools, and a bit about how they work!
-This is a hands-on workshop where we’ll experiment with current AI art tools, learn about prompt design, imagine creative projects that incorporate generated imagery, and discuss these tools’ ramifications for art, technology, and society.
-No programming experience required!
-Please bring a laptop.
+Learn about how to use current generative AI software effectively in your design and creative process!
+This is a hands-on workshop where we'll experiment with current tools, learn about prompt design, imagine creative projects that incorporate generative imagery, and discuss AI's ramifications for art, technology, and society.
+No programming experience is required!
+Please bring a laptop. *Please bring a laptop.

 Innovation Studio